Physical and Life Sciences Curriculum: Ages Nine to Twelve

 Sciences Overview

-Montessori environments prepared for children from six to twelve years have fully equipped science areas in which children undertake experiments relating to all areas of the physical and life sciences, including:
+Montessori environments prepared for children from six to twelve years have fully equipped science areas in which children undertake experiences and experiments relating to all areas of the physical and life sciences, including:

 astronomy